Stress is natural, but if it’s not acknowledged or managed, it can be debilitating to one’s everyday life.

 For better eating habits, there are services like Sunbasket.
 Co-founded by San Francisco chef Justine Kelly, Sunbasket is a meal kit delivery service with recipes and supplies for healthy, home-made meals.
 The company also says it watches its carbon footprint and aims to deliver just the right amount of food needed for each meal, reducing food waste.

 Therapy can be beneficial for anyone, even those who don’t have a mental health disorder.
 Since the Covid-19 pandemic, many therapy services have turned virtual, making it easier than ever to attend regular sessions over phone calls or video-chat.

-Alyssa Musket and Vittoria Bergeron founded Sesh, a tech startup for group counseling led by licensed therapists.
+Alyssa Musket and Vittoria Bergeron founded Sesh (now part of Caraway), a tech startup for group counseling led by licensed therapists.
 Sesh offers sessions on depression, anxiety, relationships, parenting, career and more.
 In 2020, the company closed a $3 million seed funding round, and Musket and Bergeron were included in Forbes 30 Under 30.

 E-Therapy Cafe, founded by Dr. Jude Black, aims to make therapy more accessible and available when it’s needed most.
 After working with military officers and families through a former company called Cope Today, Black developed her own company to offer virtual services for various counseling needs.

 3. Practice meditation.

 Meditation is another common way to manage stress, as it focuses on relaxing the mind.
 It’s been practiced for thousands of years, but of course there are new ways to find your zen.

 After taking time off to focus on her own mental health, tennis star Naomi Osaka last year partnered with the workplace wellness platform Modern Health to narrate free audio meditations.
 The sessions are quick, generally one to seven minutes, and are available for adults and kids.